VILLASframework/documentation/docs/controller/protocol.md

 ## Routing

-The following headers are used to identify and route messages to the receipients:
+The following headers are used to identify and route messages to the recipients:

 - `realm` describes the entity which is responsible for operating the equipment.
-  The realm should be a fully quallified domain name (FQDN) in reverse order.
+  The realm should be a fully qualified domain name (FQDN) in reverse order.
   - Examples:
     - `de.rwth-aachen.eonerc.acs`
     - `gov.inl`